ebenefuenf/quma/docs/result.rst

 Getting the number of rows
 --------------------------

-If are only interested in the number of row in a result you can pass a :class:`Result` object to the :func:`len()` function. quma also includes a convinience method called :meth:`count()`.
+If you are only interested in the number of row in a result you can pass a :class:`Result` object to the :func:`len()` function. quma also includes a convinience method called :meth:`count()`.
 Some drivers (like pycopg2) support the ``rowcount`` property of PEP249 which specifies the number of rows that the last